vianna-research/website/pages/01_workgroups/cas/projects/10_robojig.md

 - - -
 ### Funding
-This project was funded by the Federal Ministry of Education and Research of Germany (BMBF, grand number 13GW0019E).
+This project was funded by the Federal Ministry of Education and Research of Germany ([BMBF](https://www.bmbf.de/), grand number 13GW0019E).
+The official project profile can be found [here](https://medizintechnologie.de/fileadmin/pdfs/projektsteckbriefe/13GW0019_RoboJig-Projektsteckbrief.pdf)).
 - - -

 ### Further Reading: